boldbi/custom-widgets/assets/VirtualDataFetching.md

 The virtual data fetching feature provides you with the ability to significantly customize the amount of data returned by the server.
 However, this feature should be utilized to retrieve limited data for the client.
 If necessary, we can then request the server to obtain the remaining data by utilizing its page size.

-You can follow the below steps to achieve the virtual data fetching support in custom widgets.
+You can follow the steps below to achieve virtual data fetching support in custom widgets.

 **Step1:** You can enable the virtual data fetching support in custom widget with the use of enabling it in the json attributes as below.